-Youth Law Center proudly joins activists and advocates statewide to include incarcerated youth in voting outreach efforts, and has compiled essential voter registration information.
+Youth Law Center proudly joins activists and advocates statewide to ensure that incarcerated youth are included in voting outreach efforts.
+This page offers a compilation of essential voter registration information.
 Keep reading for specific steps for registering to vote in California.

 Voting rights posters were illustrated by Jose “Peps” Garcia, Akonadi’s 2024 Racial Justice Poster project artist.